SanderTil/hello-world/README.md

 # hello-world
 This repository is to get familiar with the Git functionalities

-My name is Snatner von Zilburg
+My name is Snattie von Zilburg